FilipSoft/Redaktor-system-blog/README.md

 From Db::connect("sql.endora.cz:3314","code","code","code1234");
 To Db::connect('127.0.0.1', 'us', 'root', '');
 Wheen u will uploading it change it back
-Ps.: in php admin create db with name us and parameters like on the scree shoot (FilipSoft)
+Ps.: in php admin create db with name us and parameters like on the scree shoot in asses (FilipSoft)